Dung24-6/Dung24-6/README.md

 _**The greatest pleasure I know is to do a good action by stealth, and to have it found out by accident.**_

 Charles Lamb

+_**The beginning of wisdom is found in doubting; by doubting we come to the question, and by seeking we may come upon the truth.**_

+Peter Abelard